-If you want to learn how to start a farm and how to start farming it, this farming guide is for you.
+If you want to learn how to start a farm completely from scratch, this farming guide is for you.
 How would I know that?
 Because I have personally bought and started two farms from scratch, farmed them using sustainable, organic, and permaculture farming methods, and sold goods produced from the farms direct-to-consumer.
-I want to share everything I know with you in this one complete guide and make it easier than ever for you to buy a farm, learn how to farm it, (whether it’s to provide for your family, to make a business out of it, to homestead, or just as a hobby) and to show you the tools you’ll need to make it successful.
+I want to share everything I know with you in this one complete guide and make it easier than ever for you to buy a farm, learn how to farm it, (whether it’s to provide for your family, to make a business out of it, to homestead, or just as a hobby) and to show you the tools you’ll need to get started.

 How I Became a Farmer

 I grew up in a agricultural family but only around conventional farming as a kid.
 That type of farming requires thousands of acres and big expensive machinery to make it successful.
-I knew from that experience that I had no interest in that type of farming whatsoever.
+I knew from that experience that I had no interest in that type of farming.

 I knew I had to experience this type of farming first-hand to understand exactly how it worked so I decided to intern on a sustainable and organic farm for a year.
-What I learned blew me away.
-I learned how to farm the land in a way that didn’t deplete the land nor destroy the environment but, instead, stewarded the land well, leaving it in a much better condition than it was before it was acquired.
+It was there that I learned how to farm the land in a way that didn’t deplete the land nor destroy the environment but, instead, stewarded the land well, leaving it in a much better condition than it was before it was acquired.
 Best of all, it provided healthy food for the people that were fed from it.

 I learned how to manage animals through pasture-based systems that didn’t confine them but let them thrive in nature while eating from the land and giving back to it so it produced more abundant pastures each following year.

 I learned more about gardening in a way that didn’t require synthetic pesticides or other harsh chemicals but instead gave the plants an environment to thrive in an ecosystem where these types of things were not needed.